The hiking season has begun and that means that many people will attempt a hike to the East Coast Trail‘s most popular attraction: the Spout.

 From the Goulds:

 This route uses the infamous 6.3 kilometre Shoal Bay Road to arrive at Spout Path‘s north trailhead, from there, hike an additional 4.5 kilometre to get to the Spout.
-This combined one-way hike of 10.8 kilometre is shorter than the Bay Bulls option, and slightly less scenic.
-Bring waterproof boots for a perpetually flooded section of Shoal Bay Road.
+This combined one-way hike of 10.8 kilometre is shorter than the Bay Bulls option, and slightly less scenic but still beautiful.
+Bring waterproof boots for the perpetually flooded section of Shoal Bay Road.

 From Petty Harbour: